 Unpainted 1/285th Scale Micro Armour®

-M1A2 Abrams Main Battle Tank - Arguably the finest main battle tank in the world, the Abrams entered US service in early in the 1980s.
-Several major upgrades have occurred since then.
-The M1A2 version has 2 sets of infra-red range finders and sights, allowing both the gunner and the commander to locate and neutralize enemy targets using the 120mm main gun.
+Arguably the finest main battle tank in the world, the Abrams entered US service in the early 1980s.
+Several major upgrades have occurred since then: the M1A2 version has 2 sets of infrared range finders and sights, allowing both the gunner and the commander to locate, then neutralize enemy targets using the 120mm main gun.

-Powered by a 1500 horsepower Lycoming Textron gas turbine engine coupled to an Allison hydrokinetic transmission, the Abrams has an operating range of 275 miles at up to 45 mph.
-'Chobam' armour enhances survivability on both hull and turret.
+Powered by a 1500 horsepower Lycoming Textron gas-turbine engine coupled to an Allison hydrokinetic transmission, the Abrams has an operating range of 275 miles at up to 45 mph.
+"Chobam" armour enhances survivability on both hull and turret.
 Current up-grades should maintain the Abrams into the 2020s.

-M2A2 Bradley Infantry Fighting Vehicle - By 1994, the US Army had procured 6,724 Bradley Fighting Vehicles, most for use with armoured infantry units, and the rest for cavalry reconnaissance purposes.
-Each M2 carries a squad of infantrymen at speeds capable of keeping up with the M1 Abrams tanks.
-More than mere 'battle taxis,' these nimble vehicles provide both heavy support with their 25mm 'Bushmaster' automatic cannon and heavy TOW missiles for anti-tank use.
+By 1994, the US Army procured 6,724 Bradley fighting vehicles, most for armoured infantry units, and the rest for cavalry reconnaissance.
+Each M2 carries a squad of infantrymen at speeds keeping up with M1 Abrams tanks.
+More than mere "battle taxis," these nimble vehicles provide both heavy support with their 25mm "Bushmaster" automatic cannon and heavy TOW missiles for anti-tank use.
 They also carry state-of-the-art command and control displays.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.